 Kat Hing Wai is the most famous of these villages, all of it spread in mere 100 X 90 meters’ area.
 However, there are many more villages to explore.
 I so look forward to walking around these tall walls with intriguing doors.
 I want to go back in time and see how people lived as clans.

 Like India, the British left their mark in Hong Kong as well.
-I am curious about what kind of heritage they left behind – is it similar to the one we see in India or is there anything unique in Hong Kong.
+I am curious about what kind of heritage they left behind – is it similar to the one we see in India or is there anything unique in the city-state.

-I know I definitely want to travel around Hong Kong in its Trams, especially the Peak Tram that has been operational since 1888 making it contemporary to our mountain railways like Darjeeling Himalayan Railway.
-Peak tram is supposed to go through a very scenic route as it takes the passengers to the peak of Hong Kong with beautiful views of the city.
+I know I definitely want to travel around the city in its Trams, especially the Peak Tram that has been operational since 1888 making it contemporary to our mountain railways like Darjeeling Himalayan Railway.
+Peak tram is supposed to go through a very scenic route as it takes the passengers to the peak of the city-state with beautiful views of the city.

 In the city, I would also try their regular tramways that take you anywhere for a standard fee of $2.30.

-I want to go on the heritage walking tours that take you through colonial architecture of Hong Kong.
+I want to go on the heritage walking tours that take you through the colonial architecture.
 I wonder if this would be similar to colonial Calcutta walk.
 Then, there is a continued tradition of ‘Noon Day Gun’ where a gunshot is fired every day at noon.
-Afternoon tea is another British tradition that is still in vogue in Hong Kong – a good experience to relish on a lazy afternoon, especially while chatting with family and friends.
+Afternoon tea is another British tradition that is still in vogue – a good experience to relish on a lazy afternoon, especially while chatting with family and friends.

 Living Traditions of Hong Kong